 In order to be eligible for DACA, you must not have been convicted of a felony, a significant misdemeanor, or three or more misdemeanors.
 You must not pose a threat to national security or public safety.
 This section asks questions about each of these issues.

-If you have questions about whether you were convicted of a misdemeanor or felony, you should consult with an immigration attorney with experience in criminal law matters.
+If you have questions about whether you were convicted of a misdemeanor or felony, consult with an immigration attorney with experience in criminal law matters.
 DACA applicants with any criminal background or who must check "Yes" on any of the questions in this section are strongly advised to consult with an immigration attorney before applying.

-Line 2: If you were ever arrested for, charged with, or convicted of any crime in any country outside of the U.S., check "Yes.”
-Then, request and submit the applicable documents, as listed above.
+Question 2: If you were ever arrested for, charged with, or convicted of any crime in any country outside of the U.S., check "Yes."
+Request and submit the applicable documents, as listed above.

 Part 5.
 Statement, Certification, Signature, and Contact Information of the Requestor.

-Lines 2a-5: Sign and date Lines 2a-2b yourself, even if another person has assisted you in preparing Form I-821D.
+Questions 2a-5: Sign and date Lines 2a-2b yourself, even if another person has assisted you in preparing Form I-821D.
 Then, fill in at least one telephone number and an email address (if you have one) in Lines 3-5.

 Part 6.
 Contact Information, Certification, and Signature of the Interpreter.